-Choosing Google Business Profile categories is an essential part of any local business's SEO journey.
-The primary and secondary categories you choose don't just tell potential customers what your business does — they also help Google determine what searches to rank your business in.
+Choosing the right Google Business Profile categories is an essential part of any business's local SEO strategy.
+The primary and secondary categories you select both tell potential customers what your business does and helps Google determine what queries to rank your business for.

-You have to select at least one Google Business Profile category whenever you create a new Google Business Profile listing, but you can also add more secondary categories later on and make changes to existing categories to better represent your business and optimize your local search presence.
+You have to select at least one Google Business Profile category whenever you create a new Google Business Profile, which is your primary category.
+You can also add more secondary categories to better describe your business.

-Ultimately, selecting the right Google Business Profile categories, those that most accurately reflect what your business does and who its target audience is, will help your business get found in more local search results, driving traffic and sales.
+Selecting the right Google Business Profile categories (those that most accurately reflect what your business does and who its target audience is) and continuously optimizing them will help your business get found in more local search results, ultimately driving more traffic and sales.

 What Are Google Business Profile Business Categories?